-The unpatented portion of the Pickle Crow Property is subject to assessment work requirements.
+The mining claims in the Pickle Crow Property are subject to annual assessment work requirements to keep them in good standing.

 All phases of our exploration activities on the Pickle Crow Property are subject to environmental regulation.
 These regulations mandate, among other things, the maintenance of air and water quality standards and land reclamation and provide for restrictions and prohibitions on spills, releases or emissions of various substances produced in association with certain exploration and mining industry activities and operations.
 They also set forth limitations on the generation, transportation, storage and disposal of hazardous waste.
 A breach of such regulations may result in the imposition of fines and penalties.
 In addition, certain types of exploration and mining activities require the submission and approval of environmental impact assessments.